Private, In-Home Tutoring in Oshtemo Township, Michigan

-SchoolTutoring Academy’s tutoring programs for Oshtemo Township students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Oshtemo Township, Michigan students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Oshtemo Township, Michigan students attend school in one of three districts that include Kalamazoo Public Schools, Mattawan Consolidated School District, and Ostego Public Schools.
 The largest of these districts is Kalamazoo Public Schools whose facilities include seventeen elementary schools, four middle schools, three high schools, and one Math and Science Center.
 The curriculum in all three districts is based on the standards of the national Common Core initiative as well as the state’s own goals and benchmarks.